NSMelius/TcBSD_Files/TcBSD Walk Through.md

 press escape then choose a for close and a again to save.

-to have the static ip stick, restart the dhcp client and the network interface service:
+to have the static ip be applied, restart the dhcp client and the network interface service:
 `doas service netif restart && doas service dhcpcd restart`

 an output with the interfaces listed and the static IP applied should display shortly after.